pyeve/cerberus/docs/validation-rules.rst

 empty
 -----
-Only applies to string fields.
-If ``False`` validation will fail if the value is empty.
+If ``False`` validation of an :term:`iterable` value will fail if it is empty.
 Setting it to ``True`` manually is pointless as it behaves like omitting the rule at all.

 .. doctest::